top of page

 %20with%20a%20Master's%20Degree%20in%20Forei.png)

 My name is Chloë Blake Stevenson.
-I am a Certified French Teacher (K–12) with a Standard Teaching Certificate in French from the New Jersey Department of Education (NJDOE), State Board of Examiners.
+I am a Certified French Teacher (K–12) with a Standard Teaching Certificate in French from the New Jersey Department of Education (NJDOE).

-I earned an Ed.M. in Foreign Language Education from Rutgers University as well as a Certificate of Eligibility with Advanced Standing (CEAS) in French.
+I earned an Ed.M. in Foreign Language Education from Rutgers University and a Certificate of Eligibility with Advanced Standing (CEAS) in French.
 My master’s thesis examines how to integrate theory and practice through a communicative approach to teaching French as a foreign language.

 Prior to graduate school, I earned a B.A. in Cultural Anthropology from Reed College.
-My undergraduate thesis analyzes the production of gender categories in ritual and narrative among the indigenous people of Vanuatu, a Francophone country in the South Pacific.
+My undergraduate thesis analyzes the production of gender categories in ritual and narrative among the Indigenous people of Vanuatu, a South Pacific nation and member of L’Organisation internationale de la Francophonie.

-I am passionate about helping students acquire the sociolinguistic skills needed to effectively communicate with French speakers worldwide.
-My teaching philosophy is interdisciplinary, student-centered, and grounded in a belief that learning a new language opens doors to critical inquiry, empathy, and global citizenship.
-I am committed to sharing my love of the French language and Francophone culture by thoughtfully applying my knowledge of foreign language pedagogy in the classroom setting.
+My teaching philosophy is interdisciplinary and student-centered, reflecting my belief that learning a new language opens doors to critical inquiry, empathy, and global citizenship.
+I am committed to sharing my love of the French language by thoughtfully applying my knowledge of foreign language pedagogy.

-Before earning my Master's Degree and Teaching Certification in French, I worked as an Art Teacher and a Social Studies Teacher at Haddonfield Friends School.
+Before earning a master's degree and teaching certification in French, I worked as an Art Teacher and a Social Studies Teacher at Haddonfield Friends School.
 During this time, I also taught classes in drawing, painting, and sculpture at Perkins Center for the Arts.

-Beyond the classroom, I nurture my creativity by making art, including ceramics, drawing, and painting, to name a few.
-I equally enjoy immersing myself in the natural world — tending to the garden, hiking on local trails, and exploring nearby swimming holes.
+Beyond the classroom, I nurture my creativity by making art, such as ceramics, drawing, and painting.
+I equally enjoy immersing myself in the natural world whether tending to the garden, hiking on local trails, or exploring nearby swimming holes.
 Along with reading, traveling, and writing, these passions reflect my love of learning for its own sake.
-Finally, I prioritize spending time with my family and friends, including my rescue dogs (Great Pyrenees mixes).
+Finally, I prioritize spending time with family and friends, including my rescue dogs (Great Pyrenees mixes).

 Les falaises de craie blanche d'Étretat en Normandie